julzaza/wildwitchherbs/_posts/2025-01-23-balkan-house-spirits-folklore.md

 ## The House Spirits Themselves — Unnamed, Territorial, and Volatile Forces

-Beyond the house serpent, Balkan folk belief held that **something lived in every dwelling** — whether seen or not.
+Beyond the house serpent, Balkan folk belief held that **something lived in every dwelling**, whether seen or not.

 These beings were rarely given stable names.